shree675/TsunamiDeal-SingleStoreDB/README.md

 An e-commerce website built using React.js with voice chat and fuzzy search, with real transactions implemented.

 ## Instructions To Run
 The website and the database have been completely hosted online.
-Use the link https://tsunami-deal.herokuapp.com/ to run the application directly on your browser.
+Use the link /<link/> to run the application directly on your browser.

-To view the source, clone the repository https://github.com/harshithakapa1/DBMS-Project.
-Additionally, to run it locally, follow the steps below:
+To run it locally, follow the steps below:
 1. Open a terminal window and run the following:
 ```
 $ npm install